-What are the benefits of enrolling my child in a “self-defense class” and what class is best for my child?
+What are the benefits of enrolling my child in a “self-defense class”.

 Your child will learn self-discipline, enhance their mental and physical strength, feel more confident, and gain the competence to defend themselves in a dangerous situation.